 Jersey City Falcon Cam

 Since 2000, state endangered peregrine falcons have nested on a skyscraper rooftop in Jersey City, New Jersey.
-This is the 14th season for the Falcon Cam.
+2014 was the 14th season for the Falcon Cam.

 Welcome to the new home of the Jersey City Falcon Cam – a popular webcam that has captured the annual life cycle of a family of endangered Peregrine Falcons living on a Jersey City skyscraper.
-This is the 14th season of 24/7 live streaming video.
-For the first time, the Falcon Cam will be operated by the nonprofit Conserve Wildlife Foundation of New Jersey (CWF) rather than the New Jersey Division of Fish and Wildlife's Endangered and Nongame Species Program.
+This was the 14th season of 24/7 live streaming video.
+For the first time, the Falcon Cam was operated by the nonprofit Conserve Wildlife Foundation of New Jersey (CWF) rather than the New Jersey Division of Fish and Wildlife's Endangered and Nongame Species Program.

 >> Read the full press release from the camera launch.